 Kent State Today will be following a group of six Golden Flashes for the 2024-25 academic year chronicling their efforts and successes during the fall and spring semesters.
-The group of students are at various places in their Kent State University academic careers and will share their experiences as the year progresses as they take part in our distinctive programs, research and global experiences.
+The group of students are at various places in their Kent State University academic careers and will share their experiences throughout the year as they take part in our distinctive programs, research and global experiences.

 Today, we kick off the series by introducing the group.

 Dylan Buffum: An 18-year-old freshman exploratory major and track and field athlete from New York, Dylan Buffum chose Kent State for its impressive campus and academic resources.
-He's balancing a rigorous athletic schedule with his studies, taking advantage of the Jenkins Student-Athlete Academic Center
+He's balancing a rigorous athletic schedule with his studies, taking advantage of the Jenkins Student-Athlete Academic Center.

 While still exploring his options, Buffum is considering business and engineering pathways, drawing inspiration from his experience running a track camp back home.
 He's embracing campus life, living in the dorms and attending various sporting events as he settles into his first semester at Kent State.